 A password should be kept in an encrypted type.
 You can use SHA (Secure Hash Algorithms).
 During the authorization process, only encrypted password data will be matched.
 For additional security, you can use salt.
 Salt is a method of encryption.

-In the case of hacking and stealing your passwords, nothing bad will occur.
-Hackers won't be able to decrypt your password.
+In the case of attack, hackers won't be able to decrypt your password.
 The only thing he can do is to use software for password selection.
 If you use salt, passwords will be selected much slower.

 Some content management systems (CMS) can provide you with all these features and website protection software.
 But you should think about additional plugins that will add salt to passwords.